FAQ & Practical Information

 The initial consultation is not the start of therapy, it is to decide if we are a good fit.
 It may be that I suggest a referral to another therapist or service following our meeting, or that we decide the availability or suitability doesn't match.

-• Based on principles of economic justice, the fee clients pay is proportionate to what they have available.
-Those with more financial capacity support those with less capacity to access therapy.
+Based on principles of economic justice, the fee clients pay is proportionate to what they have available.
+Those with more financial capacity support those with less capacity to access workshops.
 The scale takes into account variations in both income and financial outgoings (for example subsidised rent, such as housing benefit, would mean you had less outgoings than average; and unsubsidised medical expenses might mean you had more outgoings than average).

 My sliding scale is based on the ‘Green Bottle’ sliding scale devised by Alexis Cunningfolk and the wording used by the RTN membership sliding scale.

-• There is an allocated number of slots available for each band.
-This allows me to offer accessible therapy whilst also ensuring the sustainability of my practice and appropriately valuing my time and professional abilities, as well as covering my professional overheads.
+• I work on a basis of trust and do not ask for proof of income.
+However, as this sliding scale is offered in a spirit of generosity, my request is that people use it honestly.
+There is an allocated number of slots available for each band.
+This allows me to offer accessible workshops whilst also ensuring the sustainability of my practice and appropriately valuing my time and professional abilities, as well as covering my professional overheads.

 • If you can ask others for financial support, such as family members or partners, please consider using those personal resources before you use the resources of the sliding scale.